 What Is A Garter?

-Whilst garters might generally be thought of a women's accessory, in the past, they were popular for men in Elizabethan England, with several Shakespearean characters sporting colourful garters.
+While garters are more commonly associated with women now, in Elizabethan England, many male figures wore them.
 Nowadays, garters are primarily seen in women's fashion to provide an extra level of seduction for their outfit, and they are also a strong wedding tradition.

 Wedding Garter History and Meaning

 Hundreds of years ago, there were many superstitions and beliefs surrounding the wedding day.
 One superstition was that owning a piece of the wedding dress would bring good luck, leading to wedding guests essentially attacking the bride to rip off a piece of her gown.
-This led to brides wearing a specific article of clothing to be given out as the lucky piece: the garter.
-Another belief was that the garter was a symbol of the newlyweds consummating their marriage, so family and friends would take the garter as proof of consummation.
-Both of these ancient beliefs result in the garter being removed from the bride and given to someone who attended the wedding.
+As a result, brides have come to wear a specific item of clothing—the garter—that will be cut and presented to the lucky recipient.
+Another common interpretation of the garter was that it proved to relatives and acquaintances that the newlyweds had consummated their marriage.
+Both of these superstitions call for the garter to be taken from the bride and delivered to a lucky guest.

 How to Wear a Wedding Garter?